Foot-candle: Use

 In the US lighting industry, foot-candles are a common unit of measurement used by architects to calculate adequate lighting levels.
 Foot-candles are also commonly used in the museum and gallery fields in the US, where lighting levels must be carefully controlled to conserve light-sensitive objects such as prints, photographs, and paintings, the colors of which fade when exposed to bright light for a lengthy period.

-In the motion picture cinematography field in the US, incident light meters are used to measure the number of foot-candles present, which are used to calculate the intensity of motion picture lights, allowing cinematographers to set up proper lighting-contrast ratios when filming.
+In the motion picture cinematography field in the US, reflective light meters(spot meters) are used to measure the number of foot-candles present, which are used to calculate the intensity of motion picture lights(although lighting contrasts can be adjusted by an incident meter as well), allowing cinematographers to set up proper lighting-contrast ratios when filming.

 Since light intensity is the primary factor in the photosynthesis of plants, US horticulturalists often measure and discuss optimum intensity for various plants in foot-candles.

 Examples

-Full, unobstructed sunlight has an intensity of up to 930 fc.
+Full, unobstructed sunlight can have an intensity of up to 10,000 fc. or more.
 An overcast day will produce an intensity of around 100 fc.
 The intensity of light near a window can range from 100 to 460 fc, depending on the orientation of the window, time of year and latitude.

 Indoor lighting for residences seeks to provide 5–40 fc for general spaces and 70–90 fc for work spaces.

 Lighting requirements for commercial spaces range from 5 fc for storage spaces to 200 fc for visually intensive work.